UST-QuAntiL/qhana-plugin-runner/docs/workflow-modeler/configuration-guide.md

 ## Overview
 This guide explains the step-by-step process for adding new configuration variables to the plugins of the Workflow Editor.

+## Reference Implementation
+This guide is based on patterns used in the [QHAna Plugin Runner Workflows](https://github.com/UST-QuAntiL/qhana-plugin-runner/tree/main/stable_plugins/workflow/workflows), which serves as a reference implementation.

 ## Steps

 ### 1. Define the Configuration Variable: